 New Covenant Schools is an educational community founded in the classical, Christian tradition and rooted in the liberal arts.
-With 380 students, New Covenant maintains a small-school atmosphere; at the same time, it affords opportunities you would expect in a larger school.
+Serving about 450 students, New Covenant maintains a small-school atmosphere; at the same time, it affords opportunities you would expect in a larger school.
 The arts and sciences, local history, competitive sports, and foreign studies are only a few of the choices you’ll find here, with the strength of a proven record of college placement.
 Whether it’s kindergarten, grammar, middle, or high school, we would be pleased to talk with you about your goals for your children.

 Our emphasis is to teach students not only what to know, but how to think and how to learn, preparing them for a breadth of post-secondary

 educational and vocational experiences.
 Curriculum and educational methods employed are intended to meet the academic, social, cultural and spiritual needs of the traditional learner.

 We develop students who will be contributors and leaders in their vocations as well as in their churches and communities.
 Our students consistently test well above national norms on standardized tests, and also on tests that are discipline-specific (such as Latin and mathematics).
 Many students take Advanced Placement examinations in a variety of disciplines, for which they often have earned college credit.
 Since opening its high school New Covenant students have been accepted to 90 major colleges and universities and graduate programs, and have earned more than $8,500,000 in academic and merit scholarships.
 Click here for a complete list of colleges, universities and graduate schools that have accepted New Covenant students.